mat-s/100-days-of-code/r1-log.md

 ### Day 3: January 28, 2021
 **Today's Progress**: Today I worked more on my first Gatsby steps on bringing the content from Contentful into my code.
 Very basic Gatsby steps.

+### Day 4: January 29, 2021
+**Today's Progress**: Today I fouled around in Gatsby and React, but often ended up doing things without understanding the background.
+Tomorrow I will take a step back and go a bit more over the basics again, not forcing to directly meet my project ideas